almereyda/awesome-starred/by-topic-sorted.md

 ## database

+- [guptavasu1213/PostHub](https://github.com/guptavasu1213/PostHub) - This repository contains a RESTful API and front-end for a text sharing web application where the users can share their posts with the public while maintaining anonymity.
 - [BryanMorgan/time-tracking-api](https://github.com/BryanMorgan/time-tracking-api) - Go API for tracking time in tasks across multiple projects.
 See https://github.com/BryanMorgan/time-tracking-app for reference React app.
 - [ForetagInc/alchemy](https://github.com/ForetagInc/alchemy) - [WIP] High performance, realtime BaaS with RBAC, graphing, full text search, S3 / B2 Storage and GIS with a GraphQL, gRPC and REST API
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web